American Red Cross, Louisville Area Chapter

 Boys and Girls Clubs of Harrison - Crawford Counties

 Provides fun, safe, diversified programming for Harrison County youth ages 4-18.
-Programs include art, recreation, drug prevention, rock climbing, leadership initiatives, group gym activities and summer camp.
+Programs include art, recreation, drug prevention, rock climbing, leadership initiatives and group gym activities.
+Summer camp provided each year.

-Provides psychiatric rehabilitation, recovery and community integration services for adults with serious mental illnesses.
-Services improve functioning in living, working and socializing through member chosen activities.
+Provides psychiatric rehabilitation and recovery services for adults with severe mental illness.
+Services improve functioning in living, working and socializing in member chosen activities.

 Center for Lay Ministries